tinylib/msgp/README.md

 Additionally, the fact that these are buffered means that they can be directly applied to a `net.Conn` or `*os.File`, for example.

-There are also utility functions available for translating MessagePack into JSON without an intermediate de-serialization step.

 ### Features

  - Extremely fast generated code